Felodipine, 5 mg 30 pcs

 Treatment

-EKG monitoring.
+ECG monitoring.

 If necessary, ensure airway patency and adequate ventilation of the lungs.

-Another symptomatic treatment is given.
+Other symptomatic treatment is carried out.

 ---|---|